ibm-skills-network/sn_filterable/README.md

 ## Testing / Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 This gem using [RSpec](https://rspec.info) for testing.
 Tests can be running locally by first setting up the dummy database/app as follows:

 ```bash